 Redistribute – the right to share copies of the original content, your revisions, or your remixes with others (e.g., give a copy of the content to a friend)

 SOURCE: "The 5R Permissions of OER" from What are open educational resources (OER)?| Lumen Learning

 Karen Hutson (team leader), Jean Gorgie, and Tracy Lampley were awarded a 2022 OER Grant from TBR to redesign READ 0810.
 The team will eliminate the need for students to purchase textbooks for the course by using OER and other free materials.

 Faculty at Vol State are adopting, adapting, and creating Open Educational Resources to use in their classes.

 OER Textbooks are used in

-OER content is used by professors teaching Education, English, Mechatronics, and Theater courses.
+OER materials are used by professors teaching Education, English, Mechatronics, and Theater courses.

-Other faculty across the College use free content or library resources to reduce material costs for students.
+Faculty are using free content or library resources to reduce the costs of learning materials for students.

 Guides from the TLC to assist faculty.